jrrhuang/fmrg/README.md

 ## Key flags

 - `--method {fmrg, flowdps, flowchef}` — guidance algorithm (inverse problems).
 - `--grad_mode {jac, euc}` — FMRG-J (Jacobian-coupled) vs FMRG-E (Euclidean).
-FMRG-E is effective when the reward landscape is well-aligned with the data manifold; FMRG-J tends to be more effective for neural-network-based rewards.
+Use FMRG-E for inverse problems (the reward landscape is well-aligned with the data manifold); use FMRG-J for neural-network rewards (aesthetic, compositional).
 - `--normalize_grad` — rescale each gradient to the velocity norm.
+Recommended for FMRG-J.
 - `--sample_mode {flow_map1, flow_map2, flow_matching}` — 1-NFE flow-map step, 2-NFE flow-map step, or 1-NFE Euler step (baselines).
+Use `flow_map1` to allocate more updates to guidance in the low-NFE regime; `flow_map2` for higher-NFE budgets.
 - `--loss_mode {pixel, latent}` — measurement-loss space.
 - `--resolution {256, 512}` — auto-selects the matching LoRA.
 - `--early_stop` — last guided step before the trailing unguided tail.